ultrasaurus/test-first-teaching/learn_ruby/index.md

 * [Ruby Mendicant University](http://university.rubymendicant.com)
 * Trainer on Rails ["Ruby For Rails" tutorial](http://www.public.traineronrails.com/courses/ruby/)
 * ["My 10 Favorite Things About Ruby"](http://yehudakatz.com/2009/08/24/my-10-favorite-things-about-the-ruby-language/) by Yehuda Katz
+* ["How To Count"](http://stevenf.com/pages/book.html) by Steven Frank, vol. 1 in "Programming for Mere Mortals", a series of books designed to introduce the concepts of programming from the ground up to a reader who has never written a line of code.

 ## Test-Driven Development
 * [Test-Driven](http://www.slideshare.net/alexchaffee/test-driven) - presentation by Alex